Humanizr/Humanizer/readme.md

 TimeSpan.FromMilliseconds(1299630020).Humanize(5) => "2 weeks, 1 day, 1 hour, 30 seconds, 20 milliseconds"
 ```

-Many localisations are availalbe for this method:
+Many localizations are available for this method:

 ```C#
 // in de-DE culture